jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/CSS cheat sheet.md

 }

 div:has(+ span, > span) {
-    /* matches both of the above cases */
+    /* matches either of the above cases */
 }
 ```